 Petition: Lord, grant me docility to your will for me.

-1. Hard Ground: We act like hard ground when we hear the inspirations of the Holy Spirit to do what is right, but let them pass as if they were no big deal.
-We let the devil take away the grace Jesus offers us, and it does not sink into our hearts.
+1. Hard Ground: We act like hard ground when we hear the inspirations of the Holy Spirit to do what is right, but let them pass as if it were no big deal.
+We let the devil takeaway the grace Jesus offers us, and it does not sink into our hearts.
 Many times superficiality and a lack of faith prevent us from reflecting and taking advantage of the lights that God gives us.
 We should pray to be more spiritual.

 2. Rocky Ground: How many of us hear the Word of God with joy and follow Christ in the peaceful times, but fall away in the times of trial?
 We need to let our spiritual roots grow deeper; we need to let the roots of God’s word grow more profoundly into our hearts.
 The best way to do this is by reading and meditating on the Gospel and solidifying this faith through the sacraments of confession and the Eucharist.

-Conversation with Christ: Lord Jesus, treat me like dirt … but like good dirt.
+Dialogue with Christ: Lord Jesus, treat me like dirt … but good dirt.
 I don’t want to place thorns or rocks or hardness of heart in the way of your word.
-I want to be fertile soil for your word, so that you can use me as an instrument to save souls and glorify you.
+I want to be fertile soil for your word so that you can use me as an instrument to save souls and glorify you.